aosabook/500lines/functionalDB/chapter.md

 1. Layers of entities, each with its own unique timestamp (the rings in Figure 1).
 2. A top-ID value which is the next available unique ID.
-3. The time at which this database was last updated.
+3. The time at which the database was last updated.

 ```clojure